 13% x 105 = 13.65 VAT

-So basically, both VAT as well as duty have to be paid on importation of goods into China (except in duty-free situations).
+So basically, both VAT as well as duty have to be paid on the importation of goods into China (except in duty-free situations).

-Foreign companies aiming to sell goods to consumers in China via online sales will need to appoint a customs agent or broker to handle the VAT payment on import.
+Foreign companies aiming to sell goods to consumers in China via online sales will need to appoint a customs agent or broker to handle the import VAT payment.

 VAT on importation has to be paid within 15 days of the issuance of a tax payment certificate by the Customs Department.

 Import VAT is subject to the VAT credit/refund mechanism as part of input VAT, using two different methods (see section 3 below)

 V. Export of goods

 When exporting goods and services, the general rule is that no VAT will apply.
-There are two categories of exported goods and services: zero-rated (= 0% VAT) or generally VAT-exempt.
+There are two categories of exported goods and services: zero-rated (VAT rate = 0%) or generally VAT-exempt.

 If a good is considered VAT zero-rated, it is technically subject to VAT, but the VAT rate is set at 0%.
 Therefore, any input VAT is, in general, refundable.

-The range is between 0% and 13%.
-A full list of approximately 11,000 (!) refund rates can be found on the State Administration for Taxation website (with easy google translation and HS numbers, respectively the Chinese Commodity Code Numbers).
+The VAT refund rates can range from 0% to 13%.
+A full list of approximately 11,000 refund rates can be found on the State Administration for Taxation website (with easy google translation and HS numbers, respectively the Chinese Commodity Code Numbers).

-For example, the refund rate is set to:
+For example, the VAT refund rate is set to: